ghcarlalan/graveler/README.md

 ## Overview

 {graveler} is a wrapper for the [{golem}](https://engineering-shiny.org/) package built by several intelligent people over at ThinkR.
 At a high level, {golem} turns your shiny dashboards into a package framework and allows you to build and deploy them almost exactly as you would an R package.
-This allows for better documentation, testing, robustness, etc. It’s an amazing guide to engineering dashboards, but the concepts themselves can be complex and technical.
+This allows for better documentation, testing, robustness, etc. It's an amazing guide to engineering dashboards, but the concepts themselves can be complex and technical.

 {graveler} abstracts away its technical side and set defaults for your development workflow (and sets up company branding while you are at it).
 You can make a working dashboard in less than a minute!